Skip to main content

 Identifier: MSS 2157 Series 2 Sub-Series 2

-Contains photographs, portraits, and albums, mainly of Stewart, but also contains Charles Dolan's World War I scrapbook.
-Dated 1896 to the 1970s.
+Contains photographs, including portraits, and photograph albums, mainly of James Stewart during his military service in WWII and the Vietnam War as a pilot.
+Also contains Charles Dolan's World War I scrapbook.
+Dated approximately 1918-1981.

 Dates